millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide900.md

    ![](./images/900/image012.png)

-## Create a connection to Autonomous Data Warehouse
+## Create a Connection to ADWC from Data Visualization Desktop

+### Create a New Connection

 - Start Oracle Data Visualization Desktop from the Start Windows Menu